trummerschlunk/PodcastPlugins/README.md

 Supported plugin formats are CLAP, VST, VST3, LV2 and AU.

-Download the installers for your operating system [here](https://github.com/trummerschlunk/PodcastPlugins/actions). (link tba)
+Download the installers for your operating system [here](https://github.com/trummerschlunk/PodcastPlugins/releases/latest).

 The installer will put the plugin files in the appropriate folders on your system.
 The next time you start your DAW, they will be available.